bystam/bystam.github.io/_posts/2026-09-17-understanding-is-not-enough.md

 There's an ongoing debate among people who pay attention to the evolving nature of software development whether reading and understanding the code produced by an AI agent is crucial or a thing of the past.

-Some people will argue that there is such a thing as code that has to be read and understood in detail, such as fundamental security aspects of your system or things like payment processing - but that most other things can instead be quality-controlled simply through automated tests and AI review.
+Some people will argue that there is **some** code that has to be read and understood in detail, such as fundamental security aspects of your system or things like payment processing, but that **most other** things can instead be quality-controlled simply through automated tests and AI review.

 This is a not a blog post arguing about those people and arguments.
 Whether or not that's the future for our industry I cannot say.
-Instead - I will talk about the other, more conservative side, who argues that "agentic programming is great but you should still read and understand the code".
+Instead, I will talk about the other, more conservative, side who argues that "agentic programming is great but you should still read and understand the code".

 Because I feel that the debate is hung up on something comparatively irrelevant.